 If either inspections fails there is a $50 re-inspection fee will be required before our inspector can go out for a re-inspection.

-All billing is done through Hurricane City.
+All sewer billing is done through each individual city.
 Please reach out to them with any questions about your bill.

 In this case one of a couple things will need to be done.